 The iPOS is a list of all coursework and credits taken that will be counted toward the degree.
 It must be filed by the time 50% of the credits for the degree have been earned.
 If it is not filed by that point, the student's registration will be cut-off until their iPOS is complete.
-A student's iPOS must be complete, updated, and approved at the time of all milestones, including the MIP, comprehensive exams, dissertation proposal, and dissertation defense.
-For a walk-through of the iPOS process that includes screen shots, see the iPOS Training Manual.
+A student's iPOS must be complete, updated, and approved at the time of all milestones, including the MIP, comprehensive exams, yearly annual evaluations, dissertation proposal, and dissertation defense.
+For a walk-through of the iPOS process that includes screenshots, see the iPOS Training Manual.

-Access the iPOS: Students can access their iPOS via $myASU \rightarrow Programs \rightarrow iPOS$
+Access the iPOS: Students can access their iPOS via myASU → Programs → iPOS